 - Some people use the substance because of peer pressure

 - The need to fit in or obtain social acceptance is common a reason to use these substances

 - Individuals may defy parental limits or other people in authority at younger ages

 - To experience risk or seek a thrill is often another reason to use these substances

-- To relieve boredom or appear grown-up to younger individuals
+- To relieve boredom or appear grown-up, especially for younger individuals

-- People often describe that one of the reasons they began using the drug was to experience a pleasurable feeling or to relax
+- People often describe the reason they used the drug as to produce a pleasurable feeling

 - Others describe using sedative drugs to diminish inhibitions in social situations

 - Control of thoughts and emotions

 Now, of course, there are hundreds, or thousands of other reasons people have described their rationale for trying, experimenting, or being prescribed sedative-hypnotic drugs.
 The effects of sedative drugs and other addictive substances do alter the individual’s chemistry at a certain point of repeated usage of the drugs.
 Sedative-hypnotic drugs can mimic, displace, block, or reduce the effectiveness of specific chemical messengers between nerve cells in the brain.